varungu/Android/InstagramClient/README.md

 Android Bootcamp Week 1 - Instagram popular photos application

 This is an android demo application for displaying the popular photos from Instagram.
-See http://courses.codepath.com/courses/intro_to_android/week/1#!assignment for details.
+See [Codepath Week 1](http://courses.codepath.com/courses/intro_to_android/week/1#!assignment) for details.

 Total time spent: 12 hrs

 Completed Stories:

 1. User can scroll through current popular photos from Instagram
 2. For each photo displayed, user can see the Graphic, Caption, Username, relative timestamp, like count, user profile image
 3. Advanced: Add pull-to-refresh for popular stream with SwipeRefreshLayout